What Is Control Solution?

 What To Do If Control Solution Is Out of Range

 The FDA only requires a meter's result to be within 15% of the laboratory value 95% of the time.
 It's always possible to get an outlier reading with any meter that you use.
-If your control test is outside the range twice then call your provider and give them the lot # of your bottle of test strips.
-They should exchange the test strips for you at no cost.
+If your control test is outside the range twice then call your provider and give the lot # printed on your bottle of test strips.
+Just as we do, they should exchange the test strips for you at no cost.

-At Diathrive we send you control solution so you can always have the peace of mind that your test strips are working correctly and giving you accurate results.
+Diathrive sends you control solution so you can always have the peace of mind that your test strips are working correctly and giving you accurate results.
 We want to make sure that if you ever get a strange result late on a Friday or Saturday night you have the tools to know whether your test strips are the problem.

 Last updated Oct 2019